tbates/tbates.github.io/_posts/1945-02-10-technical-Parallel.markdown

 mxOption(NULL, "Number of Threads", detectCores())
 ```

-So now you don't need to remember or type this long option string!
+Now you don't need to remember or type this long option string!

-Support for multiple cores is expected on all R platforms during 2016, and will dramactically speed up time consuming processing, like CIs.
+Support for multiple cores is expected on all R platforms during 2016, and will dramatically speed up model runtime, e,g,CIs.

-*top tip*: [TextMate](http://macromates.com) OpenMx bundle
 *top tip*: Use R's tab-function completion (just type `umx_` and tab to see the list…):
+*top tip*: [TextMate](http://macromates.com) OpenMx bundle contains snippets for many of umx's features.

 ### OpenMP on unix clusters